dwyl/learn-hapi/README.md

 **Q**: I already know how to build REST APIs in `{framework-xyz}` why learn a *new* framework?  <br />
 **A**: If you are *happy* with your existing system & level of team productivity, stick with what you know.
 If not, learn [how to be] Hapi.
-(We have built Sites/APIs with both Express and Restify and find Hapi has solved more "real world" problems and thus we end up writing less code.
+(We have built Sites/APIs with both Express, Restify, Sails & Meteor and find Hapi has solved more "real world" problems and thus we end up writing less code.
 YMMV.
 See benefits below)

 **Q**: Hapi looks like quite a steep learning curve,